-- 1.8.5.1 Outfall Specific Requirements.
+1.8.5.1 Outfall Specific Requirements.
 Portable facilities do not need to develop outfall specific procedures and information.
-However, they are required to identify the potential pollutants that could be released from the facility. - 1.8.5.2 Inspections.
+However, they are required to identify the potential pollutants that could be released from the facility.

+1.8.5.2 Inspections.
 At portable sources, the permittee shall conduct inspections within the first seven days after relocation and at least one additional time within the first 90 days of operation to ensure that all controls are properly installed and functioning.
+In the case of shortened scheduling, your first earth-disturbing activity site inspection (Part 1.8.4.2.1) may be combined with the first routine inspection.

 After the first 90 days of operation, Routine Facility Inspections (Part 4.1) shall resume quarterly, or more frequently if required by sector specific requirements.
 Upon termination of activities at a temporary site, the entire site must undergo a Final Inspection for the presence of spilled materials, industrial materials, and industrial wastes.
 All occurrences must be properly addressed and removed.

-- 1.8.5.3 Visual Assessment.
-Portable facilities must follow the procedures established in Part 4.2 for quarterly visual assessment of storm water discharges for those quarters which the facility will be operating under this permit (when operating in the State of Nebraska). - 1.8.5.4 Comprehensive Site Inspections.
+1.8.5.3 Visual Assessment.
+Portable facilities must follow the procedures established in Part 4.2 for quarterly visual assessment of storm water discharges for those quarters which the facility will be operating under this permit (when operating in the State of Nebraska).

+1.8.5.4 Comprehensive Site Inspections.
 Facilities operating under this permit for less than three months per calendar year are waived from the requirement to perform annual comprehensive site inspections.
 Facilities operating under this permit for more than three months per calendar year must conduct comprehensive site inspections annually.
-It is recommended that these comprehensive inspections be conducted as the second inspection within the first 90 days after relocation (see 1.8.5.2) at one of the locations for which the facility will operate during the calendar year. - 1.8.6 Monitoring.
+It is recommended that these comprehensive inspections be conducted as the second inspection within the first 90 days after relocation (see 1.8.5.2) at one of the locations for which the facility will operate during the calendar year.

+1.8.6 Monitoring.
 Portable facilities are required to monitor according to Part 6, except in the case of fourth year monitoring for polycyclic aromatic hydrocarbons (PAHs) and fourth year benchmark monitoring, see Part 6.2.
 For PAHs and benchmark monitoring, the portable facility will only need to sample during the four quarters after each relocation, or only while occupying one location if less than four quarters.
 See sector specific requirements in Part 8.
 The facility must also follow the corrective actions and addition implementation measures as described in Part 3.